siuying/motion-simple-profiler/README.md

 Simple Profiler for RubyMotion
 ==============================

-motion-simple-profiler measure a function's runtime, without actualy the needs of changing the function itself.
+motion-simple-profiler is a RubyMotion extension to log method runtime without adding a single line of code to original class.

 Use it when you need to know how long it takes for a function to run, but you don't want to use tools like instruments.